3rd-Wave-Labs-LLC/Prismatic_4x_Binaries/README.md

 Connect your pc to the USB port on the front of the control box and from the HMI enable serial streaming

-Select the listing with the name containing **arduino** and click open
+Select the listing with the name containing **arduino** and click *open* If you don't see it listed, click the refresh button next to open.
 ![](https://i.imgur.com/wPrhj6v.png)

 Upon connecting, you will hear the controller restart.
 This is normal behavior.
 After a few seconds the data will start showing in the plot window.